Greece Moments Greece Moments

 Village idyll under plane trees

-Agios Lavrentios is also known as the music village of Pelion, as many cultural events take place here, especially in summer, and musicians from all over the world meet for a spontaneous interaction.
+Agios Lavrentios is also known as the music village of Pelion, as many cultural events take place here, especially in summer, and musicians from all over the world gather for spontaneous jam sessions.

-💡 Book tip Pelion: The travel guide Northern and Central Greece from Michael Müller Verlag contains an informative chapter on the Pelion Peninsula and was a faithful companion with many travel tips: View on Amazon*
+💡 Book tip Pelion: The Greece travel guide from Lonely Planet contains an informative chapter of the Pelion Peninsula and was a faithful companion packed with travel tips: View on Amazon*

-#4 On the road with the Pelion cable car
+#4 On the Road with the Pelion Narrow-Gauge Railway

-The narrow-gauge railway »Moutzouris« is the tourist attraction on the Pelion, even if it is no longer a classic steam locomotive.
+The narrow-gauge railway »Moutzouris« is the top tourist attraction on the Pelion, even if it is no longer pulled by a classic steam locomotive.

-The train has been running between the villages since 1903 Ano Lechonia and Milies, although it was closed between 1971 and 1996.
-It is considered one of the narrowest train lines in the world with a track width of only 600 mm.
+The train has been running between the villages of Ano Lechonia and Milies since 1903, although it was closed between 1971 and 1996.
+With a track width of only 600 mm, it is considered one of the narrowest train lines in the world.

-In the meantime, the diesel-powered train covers a 28 km long distance in 90 minutes.
-The scenic train ride leads through wildly romantic gorges and crosses several stone bridges and streams.
+Today, the diesel-powered train covers a distance of 28 km in 90 minutes.
+The scenic ride winds through wildly romantic gorges and crosses several stone bridges and streams.

 Pilion Eisenbahn Ano Lechonia Moutzouris Schmallspur